Matthew McInnes profile picture

 Research Interests

-Dr. McInnes' current areas of research interest are Systematic Reviews and Diagnostic Test Accuracy in imaging.
-He is the lead author of the PRISMA-DTA reporting guideline for systematic reviews of diagnostic test accuracy:
+Dr. McInnes is the lead author of the PRISMA-DTA reporting guideline for systematic reviews of diagnostic test accuracy:

 Brief Biography

 Dr. McInnes completed his radiology training at the University of Toronto in 2006, followed by a 1 year clinical fellowship at the University Health Network at the University of Toronto in Abdominal Imaging.
-He is a Professor of Radiology and Epidemiology at the University of Ottawa and works as a Radiologist in the divisions of Abdominal and Chest radiology in the Department of Medical Imaging at the Ottawa Hospital.
-He is a Scientist in the OHRI Clinical Epidemiology program.
 He completed a PhD in Clinical Epidemiology at the University of Amsterdam (2018).
+He is a Professor of Radiology and Epidemiology at the University of Ottawa and works as a Radiologist in the division of Abdominal Radiology in the Department of Medical Imaging at the Ottawa Hospital.
+He is a Scientist in the OHRI Methodological and Implementation Research program.

 Selected Publications